 This section presents the performance evaluation results of 5G millimeter wave measured in an indoor environment.
-We installed a 5G millimeter wave base station in one corner of the 10m x 20m room shown in Fig. 5-3, and measured the downlink throughput at various locations (points A to F) in the room.
+We installed a 5G millimeter wave base station in one corner of the 10m x 20m room shown in Fig. 5-4, and measured the downlink throughput at various locations (points A to F) in the room.
 2-layer MIMO and 64QAM modulation were used in band n257 (28 GHz band) millimeter wave NR carrier (100 MHz x 4cc totaling 400 MHz), TDD DL:UL ratio = 4:1 and base station transmit power of 32 dBm were assumed.
-The average throughput over the 5 seconds measured at each point was as follows.
+The average throughput was measured over the 5 seconds at each point.
+The measurement results are follows.

-Point A: 1666.54Mbps Point B: 1586.91Mbps Point C: 1851.24Mbps Point D: 1842.28Mbps Point E: 1602.87Mbps
+Point A : 1666.54Mbps Point B : 1586.91Mbps Point C : 1851.24Mbps Point D : 1842.28Mbps Point E : 1602.87Mbps Point F : 1643.85Mbps

-Point F: 1643.85Mbps

-Fig. 5-3 Indoor measurement of 5G mm Wave throughput
+Fig. 5-4 Indoor measurement of 5G mm Wave throughput

-Since there is no blocking or attenuation in the vicinity of the base station (point C/D), high throughput (over 1.8 Gbps under these measurement conditions/environment) can be obtained.
-Points A/B/E/F are far from the base station and there is a pillar near the center of the room, so they are affected by a certain amount of blocking and attenuation compared to points C/D. However, it can be confirmed that throughput exceeding 1.5 Gbps can still be achieved at all points.
-This measurement result shows that high throughput can be obtained over a wide range, including non-line-of-sight, even in an actual indoor environment where some degree of blocking and distance between the base station and terminal are unavoidable.
+When there is no blocking or attenuation in the vicinity of the base station (points C/D), high throughput (over 1.8 Gbps under these measurement conditions/environment) can be obtained.
+Points A/B/E/F are far from the base station and there is a pillar near the center of the room, so the results at these locations are affected by a certain amount of blocking and attenuation compared to points C/D. However, it can be confirmed that throughput exceeding 1.5 Gbps can still be achieved at all points.
+This measurement result shows that high throughput can be obtained over a wide range of locations, including non-line-of-sight, even in an actual indoor environment where some degree of blocking and distance between the base station and terminal are unavoidable.

-At facilities that have relatively large indoor areas such as airports, office buildings, and shopping malls, LTE/5G or wireless LAN is often deployed using DAS (Distributed Antenna System).
+At indoor facilities that have relatively large spaces/areas, such as airports, office buildings, and shopping malls, LTE/5G or wireless LAN is often deployed using DAS (Distributed Antenna System).
 The reference [1] provides measurement results showing that installing a 5G millimeter wave base stations alongside such DAS base stations or wireless LAN access points can cover a wide range of indoor facilities.

-As an example, a visualization of the propagation loss (MPL: Maximum path-loss) from a 5G millimeter wave base station when a 5G millimeter wave base station is collocated with an indoor DAS base station or wireless LAN access point in an airport concourse is shown in Fig 5-4.
-Each 5G millimeter wave station has 128 antenna elements for each polarization, and can form 16 horizontal beams.
+As an example, a visualization of the propagation loss (MPL: Maximum path-loss) from a 5G millimeter wave base station when a 5G millimeter wave base station is collocated with an indoor DAS base station or wireless LAN access point in an airport concourse is shown in Fig 5-5.
+Each 5G millimeter wave base station has 128 antenna elements for each polarization, and can form 16 horizontal beams.
 It can be confirmed that the MPL is 115 dB or less in almost the entire area (99.7% of the area).
 Under the conditions described in [1], throughput of several Gbps can be obtained in 99.7% of the areas.
 [1] also shows similar measurements in airport concourses, convention centers, subway platforms, offices, and shopping stores.

-If DAS and wireless LAN have been installed in the facility, it may be difficult to separately install a new 5G millimeter wave indoor base stations.
+If DAS and wireless LAN have been installed in the facility, it may be difficult to separately or additionally install a new 5G millimeter wave indoor base stations.
 [1] reveals that if 5G millimeter wave base stations can be installed alongside an existing indoor network, it is possible to provide 5G millimeter wave services widely even in large-scale facilities.

-Fig. 5-4 Installation example of 5G millimeter wave base stations at airports [1]
+Fig. 5-5 Installation example of 5G millimeter wave base stations at airports and its measurement result [1]